konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 3.3.0
+* Add new task `push-rpm-manifests-to-pyxis` to run after `create-pyxis-image`

 ## Changes in 3.2.0
-- Update the taskGitUrl default value due to migration to konflux-ci GitHub org
+* Update the taskGitUrl default value due to migration to konflux-ci GitHub org

 ## Changes in 3.1.2